The institutional knowledge that usually lives in someone's head.

 When a senior partner retires, decades of knowledge walk out the door.

-Contacts makes it permanent, searchable, and shared.
+Cairn Contacts makes that knowledge permanent, searchable, and shared across the whole firm.

 Relationships

-Every connection mapped.
-Every relationship navigable.
+Every connection mapped, every relationship navigable.

 The Knowledge Layer